celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node-in-mainnet.md

 # Running a Full Node

-This section explains how to get a full node running on the [Release Candidate 1 Network](rc1.md), using a Docker image that was built for this purpose.
+This section explains how to get a full node running on the [Mainnet Network](mainnet.md), using a Docker image that was built for this purpose.

 Full nodes play a special purpose in the Celo ecosystem, acting as a bridge between the mobile wallets \(running as light clients\) and the validator nodes.
 To make sure that full nodes are rewarded for this service, the Celo protocol includes [full node incentives](../celo-codebase/protocol/transactions/full-node-incentives.md).